ansys/ansys-templates/src/ansys/templates/python/pyansys_advanced/{{cookiecutter.__project_name_slug}}/README.rst

 ^^^^^^^^^

 In order to install Py{{ cookiecutter.product_name }} {{ cookiecutter.library_name }}, make sure you
-have the required build system tool.
+have the latest version of `pip`_.
 To do so, run:

 .. code:: bash

-    python -m pip install -U pip {{ cookiecutter.build_system }}
+    python -m pip install -U pip

 Then, you can simply execute: